FStarLang/FStar/pulse/README.md

-# The Steel separation logic library for F*
+# The Pulse separation logic DSL for F*

 TODO: write the corresponding Part 8 in https://fstar-lang.org/tutorial

-## Current status

-This repository is the result of splitting Steel away from the F* code base.
-It now works with F* and Karamel master branches.

-This repository contains:
-* Steel and Pulse, and their corresponding examples and tests, from F* master
-* The Karamel extraction tests for Steel, and the Steel part of krmllib (currently binding the pthreads spinlock) (which we now call LibSteel), from Karamel master
-* SteelC and its examples, from https://github.com/FStarLang/FStar/pull/2349

 ## Layout

 This repository has been designed to closely follow the Filesystem Hierarchy Standard (FHS), so that it can be used the same way in all the following cases:
-* direct use of the Steel repository clone
+* direct use of the Pulse repository clone
 * installation into a FHS-like hierarchy (e.g. `/usr/local`)
 * installation as an _opam_ package, using the _opam_ package manager for OCaml

-In all cases, a Steel installation (or the Steel repository clone) is laid out as follows:
+In all cases, a Pulse installation (or the Pulse repository clone) is laid out as follows:

 * in `lib/pulse`:
+  * the theoretical foundations of Pulse, in `core` (namespace `PulseCore`)
-  * the Steel F* modules of the `Steel` and `Steel.ST` namespaces
+  * the interface powering the Pulse DSL, `Pulse.Main.fsti`
+  * the Pulse standard library, in `lib` (namespace `Pulse.Lib`), with some subdirectories for typeclasses (in `class`, namespace `Pulse.Class`) and pledges (in `pledge`), and for the OCaml runtime implementation of Pulse references, etc. (in `ml`)
-  * the Steel F* plugin, `steel.cmxs`, containing the Steel and Pulse tactics, and the Steel and SteelC extraction to krml, is installed here
+  * the Pulse F* plugin, `pulse.cmxs`, containing the Pulse tactics, and the Pulse and PulseC extraction to krml, is installed here
-  * the LibSteel C library, `libsteel.a`, containing an implementation of what used to be the Steel part of krmllib (currently binding the pthreads spinlock), is installed here

-* in `lib/pulse/runtime`: the Steel OCaml runtime, `steel_runtime.cmxa`, necessary to compile and run Steel code extracted to OCaml, is installed here

-* in `lib/pulse`: the Pulse F* modules of the `Pulse` namespace
+  * the PulseC F* modules of the `Pulse.C` namespace (in `c`)

-* in `lib/pulse/c`: the SteelC F* modules of the `Steel.C` and `Steel.ST.C` namespaces

-* in `include/steel`: the C include files necessary to compile Steel code extracted to C

-* in `share/steel`: `Makefile.include`, the GNU Make rules to verify Steel code
+* in `share/pulse`: `Makefile.include`, the GNU Make rules to verify Pulse code

-In addition, `share/steel` also contains all examples and tests, but those are not installed as of now.
+In addition, `share/pulse/examples` also contains all examples and tests, but those are not installed as of now.

+The only exception is Pulse2Rust, which is still in its own directory, and is not installed as of now, due to its dependency on the Rust toolchain.

 ## Prerequisites